Voting 3rd Party

 This is where we vote our ideals, and tell the party that people like us exist

-Both parties look very closely at the breakdown of votes in the primaries, and try to find common ground with as many voting blocks as possible
+Both parties look very closely at the breakdown of votes in the primaries.
+Then they try to find common ground with as many voting blocks as possible

 The parties are corrupt